apache/iotdb/docs/UserGuide/Operate-Metadata/Template.md

 After setting the schema template, you can insert data into the timeseries.
 For example, suppose there's a storage group root.sg1 and t1 has been set to root.sg1.d1, then timeseries like root.sg1.d1.temperature and root.sg1.d1.status are available and data points can be inserted.

-**Please notice that, we strongly recommend NOT setting templates on the nodes above the storage group to accommodate future updates and collaboration between modules.**

 **Attention**: Before inserting data, timeseries defined by the schema template will not be created.
 You can use the following SQL statement to create the timeseries before inserting data:

 ```shell